 The book of Jude may be taken as the history or revelation of apostasy.
-The very commencement of the epistle marks the necessity which attracted the testimony of the Spirit of God. &#8220;Beloved,&#8221; says the apostle, &#8220;when I gave all diligence to write unto you of the common salvation, it was needful for me to write unto you, and exhort you, that ye should earnestly contend for the faith once delivered unto the saints; for there are certain men crept in unawares, who were of old ordained unto this condemnation.&#8221;
+The very commencement of the epistle marks the necessity which attracted the testimony of the Spirit of God.
+"Beloved", says the apostle, "when I gave all diligence to write unto you of the common salvation, it was needful for me to write unto you, and exhort you, that ye should earnestly contend for the faith once delivered unto the saints; for there are certain men crept in unawares, who were of old ordained unto this condemnation".

 This is most distinct.
 The evil anticipated by the counsels of God had crept in by the neglect of man already in the days of the apostles.
 While men slept, the enemy had come and sown tares.
-This infected the susceptibility of the church&#8217;s conscience; &#8220;though ye once knew this,&#8221; says the apostle, refers to the excision of the whole body save two, in warning to them; and likens the resulting condition of the church to the angels which kept not their first estate, and to Sodom and Gomorrah.
-He then intimates to them the different (and, I would add, in some respects progressive) characters of die apostasy (though the entrance of the succeeding ones does not neutralise the former): natural evil and enmity, religious corruption for gain, and open hostility to the priesthood and royalty of Christ, on the part of the religious teachers of the people&#8212;Cain, Balaam, and Core.
-Having thus traced the forms and characters of the apostasy from beginning to end, the apostle gives us the all-important truth, that what had then already found its way into the church was the direct object of the judgment of Christ at His coming, as it had been prophesied from the beginning&#8212;the consummation of iniquity, in the apostasy of the last form of God&#8217;s goodness, previous
+This infected the susceptibility of the church's conscience; "though ye once knew this", says the apostle, refers to the excision of the whole body save two, in warning to them; and likens the resulting condition of the church to the angels which kept not their first estate, and to Sodom and Gomorrah.
+He then intimates to them the different (and, I would add, in some respects progressive) characters of the apostasy (though the entrance of the succeeding ones does not neutralise the former): natural evil and enmity, religious corruption for gain, and open hostility to the priesthood and royalty of Christ, on the part of the religious teachers of the people -- Cain, Balaam, and Core.
+Having thus traced the Forms and characters of the apostasy from beginning to end, the apostle gives us the all-important truth, that what had then already found its way into the church was the direct object of the judgment of Christ at His coming, as it had been prophesied from the beginning -- the consummation of iniquity, in the apostasy of the last form of God's goodness, previous

 {122}

 to the coming of the Son of man in glory.
-Enoch, we are taught by the Holy Ghost, prophesied of *these,* saying, Behold the Lord cometh with myriads of His saints, to execute judgment upon all, and to convince all that are ungodly among them&#8212; Enoch prophesied of *these.* Those then, to whom the prophecy of the Lord&#8217;s coming to judment applied, were already manifest.
+Enoch, we are taught by the Holy Ghost, prophesied of *these*, saying, Behold the Lord cometh with myriads of His saints, to execute judgment upon all, and to convince all that are ungodly among them -- Enoch prophesied of *these*.
+Those then, to whom the prophecy of the Lord's coming to judgment applied, were already manifest.
 As we have said, the patience of God might be long, and has been not slack concerning His promise, but long-suffering to us-ward; but the apostasy was complete in the eye of God; Christianity had not kept its first estate.

-There is another feature remarkable in this, that it was the *coming in* of these, not the going out, which marked the judicial object of wrath and excision.
+There is another feature remarkable in this, that it was the *coming* in of these, not the going out, which marked the judicial object of wrath and excision.
 They were spots in their feasts of charity, feasting with the Christians.
-They exalted themselves especially (@Jude 19), distinguished themselves, as the Pharisees among the Jews, but did not leave the body; *they* were in danger and certain ruin *by being in it.*
+They exalted themselves especially (@Jude 19), distinguished themselves, as the Pharisees among the Jews, but did not leave the body; *they* were in danger and certain ruin *by being in it*.

-The judgment of excision then was only in prophecy; but the condition to be judged was actually in existence, so that the apostle could say *Enoch prophesied of these.* Their number might be different, the church might have more completely forgotten how the great body of Israel were cut off in the wilderness; but the evil was there, and the judgment already pronounced.
-The apostles had even told before &#8220;that there should be mockers in the last time.&#8221;
+The judgment of excision then was only in prophecy; but the condition to be judged was actually in existence, so that the apostle could say *Enoch prophesied of these*.
+Their number might be different, the church might have more completely forgotten how the great body of Israel were cut off in the wilderness; but the evil was there, and the judgment already pronounced.
+The apostles had even told before "that there should be mockers in the last time".